mo7amedElfadil/alx-interview/0x05-nqueens/README.md

 # 0x05-nqueens
+The “0x05.
+N queens” project is a classic problem in computer science and mathematics, known for its application of the backtracking algorithm to place N non-attacking queens on an N×N chessboard.
+To successfully complete this project, you will need to understand several key concepts and have access to resources that will help you grasp the necessary algorithms and techniques.

 ## Task Definition
 The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
 Write a program that solves the N queens problem.